vmware-tanzu/tanzu-dev-portal/content/blog/rabbitmq-kafka-revisited.md

 aliases:
 - /blog/revisited-understanding-when-to-use-rabbitmq-or-apache-kafka/
 date: 2020-11-16
-description: 'Which is better RabbitMQ or Kafka?
+description: Which is better RabbitMQ or Kafka?
 This article will outline the functionality offered by both messaging systems and help you make an informed decision when choosing a platform.

-  '
 lastmod: '2021-03-07'
 metaTitle: RabbitMQ vs Kafka - Which Messaging System is Better?
 tags: